sepbx/hass-music-assistant/README.md

 Music Assistant consists of multiple building blocks:

-- Music Assistant integration in Home Assistant - the core part that runs the Music Assistant engine and keeps track of your Music sources.
+- Music Assistant Server (2.0):  the core part that runs the Music Assistant engine and keeps track of your Music sources.
+- Music Assistant integration in Home Assistant: Connects Home Assistant to your Music Assistant Server to automate your music!
-- Import Home Assistant media players into the Music Assistant engine to use as target for playback.
+- Music Assistant Plugin for Music Assistant: Import Home Assistant media players into the Music Assistant engine to use as target for playback. (available soon).
-- Optionally export Music Assistant media players back to Home Assistant (for rich metadata etc.)
-- Music Assistant 'Media Source' integration, allows browsing of your favourite media from Home Assistant's 'Media' panel.
-- Music Assistant panel: A rich user interface with more advanced features than the standard Media panel.

 ---

 ### Features

 - Supports multiple music sources through a provider implementation.
-- Currently implemented music providers are Spotify, Qobuz, YouTube Music, Tune-In Radio and local filesystem.
-- More music providers can be easily added, soon available: Tidal and Deezer.
+- All popular streaming services are supported, as well as local files.
 - Auto matches music on different providers (track linking).
 - Fetches metadata for extended artist information.
 - Keeps track of the entire music library in a compact database
-- All media players available in Home Assistant that support streaming from an url are supported, which is basically almost all targets.
 - Gapless, crossfade and volume normalization support for all players.
 - Truly hassle free streaming of your favourite music to players, no advanced knowledge required.
-- Rich User interface (Progressive Web App) hosted as panel directly in the Home Assistant user interface.
+- Rich User interface (Progressive Web App) powered by VueJS 3.

 ---